-This living approach to education permeates throughout every aspect of school life; with students, teachers, parents and friends all being recognised and valued as the unique spiritual beings that they are.
+This living approach to education permeates every aspect of school life, with students, teachers, parents and friends all being recognised and valued as the unique spiritual beings that they are.
 All that is happening in the whole school community nourishes and supports this vision.
-The school has clear structures and processes to facilitate trust, objectivity and communication.
+The School has clear structures and processes to facilitate trust, objectivity and communication.

 We empower each other with the mandate to take responsibility for the tasks identified, and work together with an attitude of openness, honesty and trust.

-We, the school community of students, teacher’s, parents and friends interact with the world with courage and love, truth, beauty and goodness stand as an inspiration for all.
+We, the school community of students, teachers, parents and friends, interact with the world with courage and love, so truth, beauty and goodness stand as an inspiration for all.

 We strive to create a place of beauty to nurture the children, with our buildings designed from Steiner’s architectural indications surrounded by acres of native gardens.
 A healthy indoor environment free from pollutants for the children and adults alike is a priority.
 We use quality art and craft supplies in lessons.
 Our furnishings are naturally beautiful, simple and practical.

-After overcoming many physical and material obstacles to reach the point of opening Boongaiai, the founders were wonderfully rewarded by having 22 children enroled in the preschool by the end of the first term.
+After overcoming many physical and material obstacles to reach the point of opening Boongaiai, the founders were wonderfully rewarded by having 22 children enrolled in the preschool by the end of the first term.
 In 1987, two years after opening the Preschool, the Kindergarten was started.
-The following year the first Class 1 began and by 1990 Classes 1 and 2 had moved into a new classroom designed by Sydney architect, Mark Baxter, whose buildings are inspired by Steiner’s architectural indications.
-By 1992 a second and third classroom had been constructed.
-The schools continued growth and the dedication of the associated community fostered the inaugural Class 7 in 1999 and Class 8 in 2000.
+The following year the first Class 1 began, and by 1990 Classes 1 and 2 had moved into a new classroom designed by Sydney architect, Mark Baxter, whose buildings are inspired by Steiner’s architectural indications.
+By 1992, a second and third classroom had been constructed.
+The School’s continued growth and the dedication of the associated community fostered the inaugural Class 7 in 1999, and Class 8 in 2000.

-Known as The Armidale Waldorf School since 1993 (the Preschool still retains the name of Boongaiai), the school today is a strong school from preschool to year 8 well supported by its structure.
-The school has been guided by inspiration throughout its growth and development and over the years much lovingly-contributed community labour has turned a bush block and former gallery into a beautiful and nourishing natural environment for children and adults alike.
+Known as The Armidale Waldorf School since 1993 (the Preschool still retains the name of Boongaiai), the School today is a strong school from Preschool to Year 8 and from 2022 extending to Year 9 and 10, well supported by its structure.
+The school has been guided by inspiration throughout its growth and development, and over the years much lovingly-contributed community labour has turned a bush block and former gallery into a beautiful and nourishing natural environment for children and adults alike.